jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 30D Expiry of temporary certified emission reduction units
 (1) A temporary certified emission reduction unit expires at the end of the subsequent commitment period that immediately follows the relevant commitment period.
-(2) A person who holds a temporary certified emission reduction unit in a retirement account or a temporary certified emission reduction replacement account must replace that unit before it expires by transferring 1 of the following units to the temporary certified emission reduction replacement account:
+(2) A person who holds a temporary certified emission reduction unit in a retirement account or a temporary certified emission reduction replacement account must replace that unit before it expires by transferring one of the following units to the temporary certified emission reduction replacement account:
   (a) an assigned amount unit; or
   (b) a certified emission reduction unit; or
   (c) an emission reduction unit; or